-The plans do not call for road widening except for a portion of E. Main Street adjacent to Main Street Station and Broad Street at Allison Street to accommodate a left turn and a station footprint; as a result there is no widespread reduction in sidewalk width.
-Nonetheless, there are real impacts to the pedestrian and outdoor dining experience in areas where on-street parking is removed and replaced with a transit lane.
+There are real impacts to the pedestrian and outdoor dining experience in areas where on-street parking is removed and replaced with a transit lane.
 The Urban Design Guidelines note that on-street parking provides for some of the parking needs of adjacent uses, defines the character of a corridor or neighborhood and provides a buffer between those pedestrians and moving traffic.
 One way to encourage pedestrian activity in light of removing on-street parking is to create a new buffer by providing streetscape amenities such as street trees, lights, furniture and planters.
+With this understanding, the BRT planning team and applicable City agencies were asked to develop a plan to provide a buffer (planters/street trees/bike racks, etc.) in areas along the corridor where on-street parking will be removed in order to enhance the streetscape for pedestrians.
+That plan will be studied as part of the Broad and E. Main Street Corridor Study and will be submitted as a separate project under the City's CIP program once the study is complete.